ojd2/CS4201_GC/README.md

     size: n,
     from: new Array(n), // Array for from-space.
     next: 0, // Set up a traversal next variable and set to 0.
-    next_to: 0, // Set next_to space which is also empty and set to 0.
+    next_to: 0, // Set next_to space that is also empty and set to 0.
     to: new Array(n), // Array for to-space.

     // Our pointAddress() function is used to return our alloc() upon our